omarvides/resume/README.md

   : Using Node.JS actively since Jun 2014, experience using javascript lints, creating modules, and designing solutions with node as base language

 * RabbitMQ
-  : Solid experience using RabbitMQ which is message broker system, powerfull for automation and asyncronous and distributed architectures
+  : Solid experience using RabbitMQ which is message broker system, powerfull for aEngineeringutomation and asyncronous and distributed architectures

 * Puppet
   : Provisioning language, infrastructure as code, useful to version and automate provision of deployment and testing environments